karin-jpg/senior-challenge/README.md

 ### Bonus - multiple instances of application inside nginx
    - On the root folder of Nginx, edit the nginx.conf and add the code `include /etc/nginx/conf.d/*.conf;` so it can find any .conf file that we create
-   - Suppose we want to host app1.com and app2.com as example.
+   - Suppose we want to host app1.com and app2.com as examples.
    - On the folder /etc/nginx/conf.d/, create the files app1.com.conf and app2.com.conf
    - Insert the following code inside the files, changing appx for the respective application name
       *      server {